(MCX / NCDEX): This is yet another trading platform which has only commodities like Agri commodities, spices, metals

 Here the trading is done only in the futures segment.

-But if you want to take the delivery then you also have the spot market there but, the minimum lot is 1 Gram or 8 Gram or 1 quintal (100 kgs) or 1000 kgs (1 ton).
-Whatever you are buying in the spot market you have to pay extra for the delivery charges, which is according to the weight.
+But if you want to take the delivery then you also have the spot market there but, the minimum lot is 1 Gram or 8 Gram or one quintal (100 kgs) or 1000 kgs (1 ton).
+Whatever you are buying in the spot market, you have to pay extra for the delivery charges, which is according to the weight.

 Note: The commodities market has got nothing to do with the stock market; in fact, the commodity prices only depends on the monsoon rains, output, import/export, etc

 When there is not enough production or when the demand is higher, the price goes up and vice-versa.

 Note: Commodities is much riskier than the stock market also because the prices here are operated and manipulated by the big industries collaboration.

 Exchange Market Timings: